subado/notes/content/cmake/first-steps/index.md

 2. It is recommended that you call the cmake_minimum_required() command at the beginning of the script.

+Values passed to script will be stored in the `CMAKE_ARGV<n>` variable and the count of the passed arguments will be in the `CMAKE_ARGC`.

 ### Utility modules

 1. Contain macro definitions, variables, and commands that